-To complicate things, Ruth and Orpah were Moabite women, not Israelites.
+What’s the main problem for Ruth and Orpah?
+They were Moabite women, not Israelites.
 The Moabite people were traditional enemies of the Israelites.
 There was frequent warfare between the two groups.
 According to the Israelite belief, Moabites came from the act of incest between Lot and his older daughter (Genesis 19:30-38), and so the whole nation was tainted and inferior.
 The 1960’s movie RUTH shows this well, though it can’t resist throwing in some Hollywood touches to the story.

 Naomi assumed that Ruth and Orpah would not want to return to Bethlehem with her, even though the women respected and loved each other.